Where do I find information about...

 These symptoms may appear 2-14 days after exposure:

-Coronavirus Self-Checker: The CDC and Apple, in partnership with the White House and FEMA, developed a tool to help you make decisions about seeking appropriate medical care.
+Coronavirus Self-Checker: A tool to help you make decisions about seeking appropriate medical care.

 Use the COVID-19 Screening Tool

 What should I do if I am sick?

 If you are sick with COVID-19 or think you might have COVID-19, follow these steps to help protect yourself and other people in your home and community.

 General information on what you should do if you are sick can be found here: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html

 What can I do if I don’t have health insurance?

 Please contact the Lake County Health Department at 847-377-8800.